 Food-grade diatomaceous earth is a completely safe and natural treatment for fleas in the environment, but you should proceed with caution when applying it directly to your cat.

 Diatomaceous earth is dehydrating, so it could cause your cat’s skin to flake and crack uncomfortably.
 It’s primarily silica, and inhaling it could be detrimental to your respiratory health.
+Use this with caution in the environment if your cat has asthma or any respiratory issues.

 Over-the-counter medications can be just as effective and safe as prescription flea treatments.
 Sometimes, these treatments contain previously patented active ingredients associated with prescription medications.
 When the patent expires on an active ingredient used in a prescription product, manufacturers of generic products may scramble to sell low-cost generic alternatives to the prescription treatment.